 The Donors’ Circle office is closed to the public, however staff remain available to answer any questions and assist you with your donation.
 You may experience a delay in receiving your official donation receipt for income tax purposes but all 2020 receipts will be issued prior to February 28, 2021.
 For more information, please contact firstname.lastname@example.org or visit the NAC Foundation.

 Our team at the National Arts Centre looks forward to greeting you as soon as we get the green light from public health agencies.
-Here is a preview of what you can expect when coming to an NAC performance or event once the NAC reopens:
+Here is a preview of what you can expect when coming to an NAC performance or event:

 Everyone will be required to wear a face mask at all times.
 Social distancing of at least two metres will be in effect throughout our public spaces.

 Prior to coming, you will be asked to pre-register when buying your ticket.
-At that time, we will share instructions about safety protocols, suggested time of arrival and directions to the entrance closest to your event.
+At that time, we will share instructions about safety protocols, suggested time of arrival and directions to the entrance designated for your event.
 You will also be asked to provide your contact information for tracing purposes in case the public health agency needs to be in touch.

 On the day of the performance or event, you will be greeted by our staff and asked screening questions such as whether you have a fever or been in recent contact with someone with COVID-19.